kristinabog/planet-fit/README.md

     -   #### Frequent User Goals

-    As a Frequent User, I want to:
+        As a Frequent User, I want to

         1. Check if there are any changes to the existing class schedule.
         2. See if there are any new services added.